Tyler Conklin Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 - Conklin has been the target of 74 of his team's 543 passing attempts this season, or 13.6% of the target share.

-- Conklin (16 red zone targets) has been the recipient of 22.5% of his team's 71 red zone pass attempts.
+- With 16 targets in the red zone this season, Conklin has been on the receiving end of 22.5% of his team's 71 red zone pass attempts.

-- The Vikings have thrown the football in 56.6% of their plays from scrimmage this year while staying on the ground 43.4% of the time.
-This offensive attack ranks 12th in the NFL in points scored.
+- The Vikings, who rank 12th in the NFL in points scored, have dropped back to pass 56.6% of the time while opting for the ground attack 43.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Conklin's matchup with the Packers.